This tutorial demonstrates workflows using custom transformers and manual

 Set the Service to "Data Streaming".

-Note that the Customize section, towards the bottom of the page, is where FME Flow Apps can be configured with custom headers and footers, logos, and background colours.
+Note that the Customize section, towards the bottom of the page, is where FME Flow Apps can be configured with custom headers and footers, logos, and background colors.

 Click OK.
 Copy the Workspace App URL to your clipboard.